-We recommend using Cura slicer version 5.1.1.
+We recommend using the newest version of Ultimaker Cura.
 This link can be used to download our own slicer profile.

-Part Orientation
+4.2: Part Orientation

 It is necessary to orient each part correctly on the build plate to avoid disconnected overhangs.
 Take care when doing this as the entire model is designed to be printed with no supports.
 If you orient some parts wrong, the print will fail.
 It may also be necessary to rotate and carefully position some parts to fit within the build area on smaller printers.